greggersaurus/OpenSteamController/vcf_wired_controller_d0g_57bf5c10.bin.md

 In this simulation run the system is run from init with no external input (except steps necessary to simulate expected hardware unit reactions).
 Possible triggering of IRQs are ignored.
+Parsed from runLogFile_00000000001494552728.csv (not revisioned due to log size, but noted for now to track progress).

 * Set Power Configuration Register to make sure crystal oscillator is set
+    * runLogFile_00000000001494552728.csv
+        * Entry Num: TODO
+        * Step Num: TODO

     // Power Configuration Register
     reg = 0x40048238;